yarbroughrh/yarbroughrh/README.md

 </div>
 <p></p>
 <p align="justify">
-Hi, I'm Hunter Yarbrough, a Software Engineer based in Denver, CO.
-With expertise in full-stack development and a strong focus on blockchain technology, I'm passionate about creating secure, scalable applications that address real-world challenges.
+Hi, I’m Hunter, a Software and Solutions Engineer with a software engineering background, based in Denver, CO.
+I specialize in building and demonstrating API-driven platforms, designing proofs-of-concept, and translating customer workflows into scalable, production-ready solutions.
+I’ve worked on billing systems, security-sensitive APIs, cloud infrastructure, and customer-facing integrations used by enterprise teams.
 </p>

 ## My favorite tools and technologies ⚙️